JessAntunes/pet-connect-sinatra-project/README.md

  ## Installation

-To install program fork the program and copy the ssh link.
+-To install program fork the program and copy the ssh link.
 Navigate to the folder of choice using  ```cd folder_name/``` replacing folder_name with the correct name.

-Once in the folder type ```git clone ssh_link``` replacing ssh_link with the one that was obtained earlier and hit enter.
-Before running this program, run ```bundle install``` in the terminal to install necessary gems.
-In terminal run ```shotgun``` and proceed to the site shotgun provides in terminal by pasting the site address in the Chrome browser.
+-Once in the folder type ```git clone ssh_link``` replacing ssh_link with the one that was obtained earlier and hit enter.

+-Before running this program, run ```bundle install``` in the terminal to install necessary gems.

+-In terminal run ```shotgun``` and proceed to the site shotgun provides in terminal by pasting the site address in the Chrome browser.

 ## Contributors